Thanksgiving of Horror

 "Thanksgiving of Horror" is the eighth episode of the thirty-first season of the American animated television series The Simpsons, and the 670th episode overall.
 It aired in the United States on Fox on November 24, 2019.
 The episode was written by Dan Vebber, and was directed by Rob Oliver.

+In this episode, the Simpsons, as turkeys, avoid being eaten by Pilgrims, Homer buys an artificial intelligence to help Marge with Thanksgiving, and a cranberry sauce creature comes to life on a spaceship.
+Charlie Brooker guest starred as a social media app voice.
+The episode received positive reviews.

 On February 1, 2020, Dan Vebber won the Writers Guild of America Award for Outstanding Writing in Animation at the 72nd Writers Guild of America Awards for his script to this episode and the episode was nominated for an Emmy in 2020 for Outstanding Animated Program.

 This is the final episode featuring Russi Taylor, who had been with the show since the first season voicing characters such as Martin Prince, Sherri and Terri, and Uter, due to her death on July 26, 2019.
-Note that two prior episodes that aired were recorded after her death, with successor Grey Griffin already voicing the characters.
+Two prior episodes that aired were recorded after her death, with successor Grey Griffin already voicing Taylor's characters.

 Plot

-A Thanksgiving take on Treehouse of Horror looking at the past, present and future of the holiday.
-Turkeys are slaughtered by pilgrims during the first Thanksgiving, Homer purchases an A.I. based on Marge that resents the real one, and an already-dangerous space mission escaping a doomed Earth becomes worse when Bart's attempts to replicate cranberry sauce turn it into a sentient monster.

-In the introduction, Marge informs the viewers that, because of the 'impending terror of everything', there are two Treehouse of Horror episodes this year.
+In the introduction, Marge informs the viewers that, because of the 'looming spectre of everything', there are two Treehouse of Horror episodes this year.
 Homer complains about not knowing when to eat dinner on Thanksgiving, while Kang and Kodos appear dressed as seventeenth-century colonists and declare their intentions to take over the world.

 A-Gobble-Ypto

-In a parody of Apocalypto, the Simpson family and some other Springfield residents are depicted as turkeys, while others are depicted as Pilgrims.
+The Simpson family and some other Springfield residents are depicted as turkeys, while others are depicted as Pilgrims.
 After Marge lays an egg, the latter hunt for their Thanksgiving dinner and Homer is among the turkeys captured; Bart escapes, but follows them back to their settlement.
 Several turkeys are bloodily killed, but a panic erupts when the turkey version of Grampa continues to run around with his head cut off.

 In the confusion, Bart rescues Homer and they reunite with their family, but are chased by Constable Wiggum until a bear mauls him to death.
 The egg then hatches to reveal a turkey version of Maggie.
 Upon watching some Pilgrims eat turkey dinner, Homer comments that times will be dark for them as Thanksgiving becomes a new human tradition.